-Marketing, general and administrative expenses of \$1.4 billion in 2021 increased by \$453 million, or 46%, compared to \$995 million in 2020.
-The increase was primarily due to an increase in go-to-market activities in both the Computing and Graphics and Enterprise, Embedded and Semi-Custom segments, as well as an increase in headcount and higher annual employee incentives driven by improved financial performance.
+Marketing, general and administrative expenses of \$2.3 billion in 2022 increased by \$888 million, or 61%, compared to \$1.4 billion in 2021.
+The increase was primarily due to an increase in headcount through acquisitions and organic growth, go-to-market activities, and acquisition-related costs.